mjhoy/mjhoy.com/writings/misc/catalunya.md

 route north.
 The bus could fit my bike, to my relief.
-I sit in the back next to an old Catalan couple who say something to me about their suitcases when I get on, I explain I don't speak Catalan and they smile and wave me in the seat.
+I sit in the back next to an old Catalan couple who say something to me about their suitcases when I get on, I explain I don't speak Catalan and they smile and wave me into the seat.
 The bus departs and follows a road rising up the hillside of the valley.
 We are headed toward the mountains in the north.